ang9009/ang9009/README.md

    <blockquote align="center">blathers my beloved</blockquote>
 </p>
 <br>
 <p align="center">I'm a college student trying to figure out what I'm going to do with the rest of my life.
-My efforts at trying to do that can be found on this page, where most of my explorative projects live.
+My efforts to do so can be found on this page, where most of my explorative projects live.
 If you'd like to contact me, <a href="https://discord.com/users/195736618064281610">here's my discord</a>!</p>